bravehart84/Womply/README.md

 It makes use of methods from our page classes to execute the steps.
 You can just run it using 'mocha testing.js' I added long timeouts to my test code because my current computer has been freezing lately, resulting in timeout errors.

-I should have added a mochawesome HTML Test Report, but your website design changed on Friday morning just after I wrote the tests, so my automated tests were all failing except the last one (Verify video playback).
 My tests are as follows:

                                                  TESTS